 - Potentially high interest rates and fees: Depending on your creditworthiness, you could end up getting stuck with a considerably high interest rate and fees.
 The higher the interest rate, the longer you may be paying off the loan — and if you can’t afford those rates in the long term, you risk falling behind on payments and damaging your credit score.

-- Getting into more debt: Every time you apply for a loan, you are borrowing money, which does have the potential to put you further in debt — especially if you continue to rack up credit card balances while paying off your loan.
+- Getting into more debt: Every time you borrow money, you are increasing your chances of falling into debt— especially if you continue to rack up credit card balances while paying off your loan.
 While not all debt is necessarily negative, it’s important to do an analysis of your current financial situation before applying to determine if a loan is a move in the right direction.

 What to consider before taking out a personal loan